aaronland/go-flickr-api/README.md

 $> ./bin/replace -h
 Command-line tool for replacing an image in Flickr.

-Usage of ./bin/replace:
+Usage:
+	./bin/replace [options] path(N) path(N)

+Valid options are:
   -client-uri string
     	A valid aaronland/go-flickr-api client URI.
   -param value
     	Zero or more {KEY}={VALUE} Flickr API parameters to include with your uploads.
   -use-runtimevar
     	Signal that all -uri flags are encoded as gocloud.dev/runtimevar string URIs.

+Notes:

+Under the hood the replace tool is using the GoCloud blob abstraction layer for reading files.
+By default only local files the file:// URI scheme are supported.
+If you need to read files from other sources you will need to clone this application and import the relevant packages.
+As a convenience if no URI scheme is included then each path will be resolved to its absolute URI and prepended with file://.
 ```

-Under the hood the `replace` tool is using the GoCloud [blob](https://gocloud.dev/howto/blob/) abstraction layer for reading files.
-By default only local files the `file://` URI scheme are supported.
-If you need to read files from other sources you will need to clone this application and import the relevant packages.

-As a convenience if no URI scheme is included then each path will be resolved to its absolute URI and prepended with `file://`.

 ### Design